 The first problem is that the humanoids may form the intention, now in this case, now in that, to use ‘tigroo’ in response to the presence of such an animal—say, to use it to communicate with others—and yet have no general intention, however tacit, to use the word only when there is a tigroo present: only when the sign is appropriate.
 But even if we put aside that difficulty, there is a second problem to notice.
-This is that even if we ascribe such a general intention about sign-usage to the humanoids, there will be no suitable criterion of appropriate usage available to them, and so no basis for taking them to be following a rule.
+This is that if we ascribe such a general intention about sign usage to the humanoids, there will be no suitable criterion of appropriate usage available to them, and so no basis for taking them to be following a rule.

 While each of the humanoids in joint action will identify one or another pattern that they expect others to identify too, they will always identify it as a class or kind or property corresponding to their own sensitization.
 Suppose, then, that two humanoids diverge from one another in a given case, with one using ‘tigroo’ to signal the presence of that sort of animal, while the other refuses to do so and, more generally, refuses to go along with the first by acting as the presence of a tigroo would make it appropriate for them to act.
-There is no reason in the story so far why either of them might balk at the divergence, as they would presumably do so if they could be cast as intentionally and consciously seeking to follow a common rule.
+There is no reason in the story so far why either of them might balk at the divergence, as they would presumably do if they could be cast as intentionally and consciously seeking to follow a common rule.
 For all that we have assumed, they may simply turn away from such a conflict in their signaling and in their beliefs; they may just give up on the joint activity that convergence would likely have triggered.

-The fact that the humanoids generally succeed in marshalling joint activities, and in converging on the use of the corresponding sounds, means that that they are more or less commonly disposed to perceive and respond to a common world.
+The fact that the humanoids generally succeed in marshalling joint activities, and in converging on the use of the corresponding sounds, means that they are more or less commonly disposed to perceive and respond to a common world.
 But consistently with that being the case, they may each act as appropriate to a given activity, and use corresponding signs appropriately, only to the extent that their own sensitization to the patterns in question prompts those responses.
 Thus, they may be surprised or perplexed by the divergence envisaged.
 But there is no reason to think that they will not just walk away from the episode rather than reacting as would be appropriate if they were each seeking to follow a shared rule.

 If there is room for rule-following among the humanoids, by all that the account so far has suggested, it can only involve an attempt on the part of each to follow a solipsistic rule, as we might call it.
 This would be the rule each might follow of tracking a pattern—say, the tigroo pattern—across different instances by using the tigroo sign only when their sensitization supports that response: only when they are prompted independently to believe that an animal is a tigroo.

 Might this make sense?
 Might an individual humanoid intentionally and consciously seek to conform in their usage of a term like ‘tigroo’ to a pattern in the world: the pattern displayed by all and only tigroos?
-Might they do that, in particular, if their basis for using the term in a given case is provided by their disposition, grounded in sensitization, to believe that this or that is or is not a tigroo?
+Might they do that, in particular, if their basis for using the term in a given case is provided by their own disposition, grounded in sensitization, to believe that this or that is or is not a tigroo?